- Green urine that lasts longer than 2 days or keeps returning without an obvious cause may indicate an underlying infection or medical condition.

 1. Medication use

 Medications are the most common reason for green urine, particularly those that are made with dyes or other artificial colors.
-The most common medications to cause green urine include amitriptyline, indomethacin and methocarbamol.
+Below is a summary of medications that can lead to the emergence of green urine:

 Green urine can also emerge following surgery, as some components of general anesthetic, like propofol, can alter urine color.